pab-nguyen/pab-nguyen.github.io/about.md

 </figcaption>

 ### My Career
+Currently I'm the North America Lead for Data & Analytics at MilliporeSigma.

 I graduated in August 2020 from a five year BS/MS program in Finance at Bentley University.

 After a several internships in financial services and life sciences industries, I found my interest in data analytics.
 I applied to a master program, joined a MOOC, worked on some side projects, and got hooked into this career path.